ryu1kn/whatsdone/README.md

 What's this
 ===========

-You can take memos what you've done today with the app.
+Take memos of what you have done today.

+- server: heroku
+- backend: Node.js
+- frontend: React

 How to Use
 ===========